pedrus16/visa/README.md

 To run the script continuously and check for appointments 24/7 you can use systemd to run it as a service.

-Copy `visa.service` to `/etc/systemd/system/` and edit the file:
+Download the `visa.service` file from github and place it in `/etc/systemd/system/`.

-Modify the paths on line 5 to match python and your script locations
+Then modify the paths on line 5 to match python and your script locations

 ```
-ExecStart=/usr/bin/python3.7 ~visa/twitter/visa.py
+ExecStart=/usr/bin/python3.7 ~visa/visa.py
 ```

 Also change the user and group names on lines 8-9 to match yours: